 No individual or entity may use animals for testing cosmetics.

 During the import registration or manufacturing license application process, applicants must submit a self-declaration confirming that their cosmetic products, including individual ingredients, have not been tested on animals.
 This declaration must be signed and stamped, and submitted to the CDSCO or the SLA along with the other required documents.
+Additionally, during the clearance of cosmetic consignments at Indian ports, an undertaking issued from the manufacturer confirming non-animal testing is required for submission to the concerned port office.

 Violations of the animal testing ban can result in penalties under the 1940 Act, including imprisonment for up to three years, a fine of up to INR 5,000, or both (only applies to non-compliant imports).